dickhardt/verified-autocomplete-claims/README.md

 # verified-autocomplete-claims
-Verified Autocomplete Claims - a browser mediated verified claim release

-> This document currently focusses on providing a verified email claim, but the protocol can be extended to other claims such as phone
+Verified Autocomplete Claims - a browser mediated verified claim release.
+This document specifies how to provide a verified email claim, and extensions can build on the protocol to provide other verified claims such as a phone number.

 ## Verified Email